musangisilvia/alx-higher_level_programming/README.md

 - Subclass: a class inheriting from a superclass.
 It may be said to be derived from te parent or extends from te parent.

 This project outlines some of the ways inheritance is implemented in Python.

+## 12. 0x0B-Python - Input/Output

+There are several ways to presebt the output of a program ie In human-readable form or writing to a file for future use.
+While we've already encountered ``` print() ``` and ``` write() ```, there are functions that python offers that add to these.
+These functions work directly with either text or binary files.